-Applicants can place observations on the draft timetable offer in PCS, which are monitored by the C-OSS.
-The C-OSS can support the applicants regarding their observations.
-This procedure only concerns observations related to the original path request - whereas modifications to the original path requests are treated as described in Chapter 3.7.1 (without further involvement of the C-OSS).
+Applicants shall receive the ad-hoc offer no later than 10 calendar days before the train run.
+All applicants involved shall accept, ask for adaptations or reject the ad-hoc offer within 5 calendar days in PCS.
+By triggering the 'ask for adaptation' function, applicants can place comments on the ad-hoc request offer, which will be monitored by the C-OSS.
+This procedure only concerns comments related to the original path request - whereas modifications to the original path requests are treated as described in 4.3.7.1 (without further involvement of the C-OSS).